 Method 1.
 Boot your computer from Safe Mode with Networking

-If you have Windows 10 installation media, that fine, if not, you can go to the Microsoft software download website and create Windows 10 installation media on a working PC.
+If you have Windows 10 installation media, that is fine, and follow these steps.
+If not, you can go to the Microsoft software download website and create Windows 10 installation media on a working PC first.